progschj/ThreadPool/README.md

 ```

 ## Tests
-[Google Test](https://github.com/google/googletest) must be installed to build the tests, tests are not build by default
+[Google Test](https://github.com/google/googletest) must be installed to built the tests, tests are not build by default
 due to install requirements.
 To run the tests;

 ```bash